pluginever/wc-category-showcase/readme.txt

 1. Download the plugin by clicking on the Download button above.
 A ZIP file will be downloaded.
 2. Login to your site's admin panel and navigate to Plugins → Add New → Upload Plugin.
 3. Click Choose File, select the plugin file, and click Install.
+4. After installation, click Activate Plugin.
+5. Cheers!
+You have successfully installed the plugin.

 ### Install Using FTP